-Indigo Career College has created a comprehensive Dental Assisting program requiring completion of 96 clinical hours, 120 online hours, and a 4-week externship.
+Indigo Career College has created a comprehensive Dental Assisting program requiring completion of 96 clinical hours, 120 online hours, and an externship.
 This combination of hands-on clinical learning and online education far exceed industry standards and will set you apart in the competitive dental industry.

 We're confident that our program and connections in the dental community make tuition a safe investment.

 To prove it, we offer the "Indigo Promise": If you don't receive a job offer within six months of graduation, we will refund half your tuition.